 - Multiple port options

-- A VPN service that utilizes obfuscation methods to hide the fact that you’re connected to a VPN
+- Obfuscation methods to hide the fact that you’re connected to a VPN

-Through testing, we’ve found excellent bandwidth through StrongVPN.
+Through testing, we’ve found excellent bandwidth through ExpressVPN.
 You’ll experience some slow down in speed, but this is minimal compared to many other services.
-Another thing that we like about StrongVPN is that it’s one of the few that rarely has servers go down when accessing American Netflix from the UK.
+Another thing that we like about ExpressVPN is that it’s one of the few services that rarely has servers go down when accessing American Netflix from the UK.

-How to Watch American Netflix in UK Using StrongVPN
+How to Watch American Netflix in the UK Using ExpressVPN

-In order to download the StrongVPN client, you’ll need to sign up for your account first.
-StrongVPN offers two packages, often with steep discounts for purchasing the 12-year subscription.
+In order to download the ExpressVPN client, you’ll need to sign up for your account first.
+StrongVPN offers three packages, with steep discounts for purchasing the 12-year subscription.

-Here’s a quick guide to get you started with our recommended VPN, StrongVPN.
+Here’s a quick guide to get you started with our recommended VPN service, ExpressVPN.

 Step 3: Pick any US city